OWASP/www-policy/rules-of-procedure/leader-handbook.md

 If the chapter opens an account on a service that the Foundation also uses, is advisable that the chapter follow the Foundation account.

+## Domain Names
+Many leaders wish to purchase a local domain name for their OWASP chapter, and this domain should point to the chapter web page on the wiki and vice versa.
+It is important to note that the OWASP wiki is the only website that ensures OWASP values and principles.

+A few countries (such as China) have not been able to access the wiki and therefore the local domain name is used as the main source of information about OWASP for the country.
+If an exception is permitted, every effort must be made to announce changes to leadership and upcoming meetings on the chapter wiki page so that the global site information is up to date.
+If all else fails, you can do this by submitting a case through the Contact Us form.

+Chapter leaders are free to register local domain names and submit the expense for reimbursement from their chapter’s account.
+To maintain brand cohesion all domain names must be “OWASP [Chapter location]”   If additional paperwork or authorization is needed for the registration, submit your request through the Contact Us form.
+You must notify the Foundation through this same form if you have registered the name to help us keep track of what domain names have been purchased by OWASP.

 ## Organizing Your Contacts
 It is recommended that each chapter have a central database (you have access to the tools to maintain this in your force portal) in which to organize their contacts and other important information.
 This can be a comprehensive list of mailing list subscribers, LinkedIn group members, local affiliations (and point of contact within the organization), and sponsors (past, current, future).
 This will not only help when it is time to pass chapter management onto a new person, but also with direct mailings (which often generate more results than “list” mailings) and finding future venues, sponsors, or even speakers.
 See also  “Recruiting List Members.”

 When using the contact database, remember to abide by our privacy rule.
 Member contact lists may not be distributed outside of chapter leadership.

+# Section : Governance
+# Section : Expenses and Funding

+## Spend any Chapter funds in accordance with OWASP goals, code of ethics and principles
+Chapter funds should be used for your chapter and must be spent in line with the OWASP Foundation goals, principles, and code of ethics.
+Accordingly, chapter finances should be handled in a transparent manner.
+OWASP defines transparency as:

+* Keeping a public record of all requests for funding, who proposed the request, relevant discussions, votes around funding, and request approval/denial in a publicly accessible location.
+We suggest on your wiki page.
+* If a request for funding has been approved for one chapter or project, then it can be considered an acceptable expense for all chapters or projects which have funds to cover the expense in full.
+For more rules regarding  handling chapter funds, see section 4.7 on Handling Money.

+## Chapter Oversight
+OWASP Chapters and Chapter Leaders are overseen on an operational basis by the Foundation Staff and, ultimately, the Global OWASP Board.
+Overall activities must comply with bylaws, policies and handbooks, and code of ethics.
+If the Foundation Staff or Global OWASP Board determines that an OWASP Chapter Leader has not complied with these rules, their status as an OWASP Chapter Leader may be revoked.
+Additionally, OWASP administrative access (including the leader’s owasp.org email address) may be immediately revoked.

+## Chapter Leader Perks
+We know that being a Chapter Leader is a lot of work--even when your chapter has multiple leaders.
+As thanks for your contribution OWASP offers the following perks for every leader who has served for 6 months and hosted at least one event:

+* All chapter leaders can opt-in to Honorary Membership
+* All Chapter are provided with three passes for use by their leaders who have fulfilled the above requirements
+* At each Global AppSec Training event there will be 2 seats in each training event for leaders to have on a first come-first served basis.
+* Any leader who attends the in person Leader meetings can receive a special leader’s only shirt (first come-first served, limited quantities)

+## Legal Entity
+Chapters are not legal entities and cannot sign contracts, hold independent insurance, or hold funds independently of the Foundation.
+While you can develop your chapter to meet the needs of your audience and therefore have great freedom, your chapter is not an independent legal entity.
+Chapters  Chapters must abide by the code of conduct, Foundation bylaws, the Core Purpose, Core Values, and the Chapter Leader Handbook.
+If any of these are contradictory please abide by the document preceding it in the above list.
+If you are confused, you can contact the Community Manager through contact us page.

+# Chapter 4:  Chapter Administration

 ## Handling Money
 Chapter funds should be used for your chapter and must be spent in line with the OWASP Foundation purpose, goals, principles, and code of ethics.
 Accordingly, chapter finances should be handled in a transparent manner as described in Chapter 2